Karun-lab/3DOF-Manipulator-Joystick-Control-MATLAB/README.md

 Follow the steps outlined in Jonathan Hoy's PPT to set up the Xbox controller.
 Ensure all required files are added to your MATLAB path.

+### Step 4: Run the Program
+To use the Xbox controller: RUN xbox.m
+To visualize forward kinematics: RUN FK_Alex.m
+To control with sliders: RUN Slider_control_Alex.m

 ## Credits
-Manipulator Design: Alex model created in SolidWorks.
+Manipulator Design: Alex model created in SolidWorks. < br / >
-URDF Integration: MATLAB Robotics System Toolbox.
+URDF Integration: MATLAB Robotics System Toolbox.< br / >
 Xbox Controller Setup: Based on Jonathan Hoy's guide.